-Reclaim Our Water with a state-of- the-art wastewater treatment system supported by a grant of up to $11,000* from Suffolk County.
+Reclaim Our Water with a state-of- the-art wastewater treatment system supported by a grants of up to $30,000* from Suffolk County and New York State.

 *Note: The average total cost for approved systems, including engineering services, is approximately $21,900.
 Costs will vary on a case-by-case basis.

-Grant funding, of up to $10,000, will be provided toward the purchase and installation of Suffolk County Department of Health Services approved Innovative and Alternative nitrogen removal onsite wastewater treatment system (I/A OWTS) and leaching structure, as well as toward attendant engineering and design services.
-An additional $1,000 may be available toward installation of Pressurized Shallow Drainfields for a maximum grant of up to $11,000.
-All other costs, including, but not limited to, costs above the authorized grant amount, irrigation repairs, electrical improvements unrelated to system installation or other improvements necessary for the installation are the responsibility of the property owner/applicant.
+Grant funding, of up to $30,000, will be provided toward the purchase and installation of Suffolk County Department of Health Services approved Innovative and Alternative nitrogen removal onsite wastewater treatment system (I/A OWTS) and leaching structure.
+All other costs, including, but not limited to, Engineering costs, costs above the authorized grant amount, irrigation repairs, electrical improvements unrelated to system installation or other improvements necessary for the installation are the responsibility of the property owner/applicant.
 Post-installation landscaping restoration is also the responsibility of the property owner/applicant.

-Please review our documents detailing the estimated engineering costs and
+Please review our documents detailing the estimated vendor costs.

 *Note: if necessary, “Gap funds" in the form of a low interest loan are available through CDCLI Funding Corporation to finance the difference between the grant to be provided by Suffolk County and the contract amount needed to install the replacement septic system.
 Learn more here.

 Preferential consideration will be given to properties in environmentally sensitive areas.

 Submission of an application does not guarantee an award of a grant.
 The County reserves the right to change the terms and conditions of the Septic Improvement Program at any time.
 This program is highly competitive and applications will be prioritized by area and other eligibility requirements and will also be based upon the availability of funding.